 - Accessibility review (in conjunction with Student Disability Services) to ensure the course is fully accessible in compliance with WCAG 2.1 AA

 - Copyright and fair use review (in conjunction with the Library)

 - A brand and privacy review by your teaching and learning center

 - Once all reviews are documented and in place, the course will be locked, and a request will be submitted to IT@JH to make the course public.
-All public courses will be appended with “_public” at the end of the course code.

 - Public sites are subject to the annual site renewal process in place for all community sites in Canvas.